Kangaroo Mother Care (KMC)

-Nevertheless, recent studies have found that extensive skin-to-skin contact between the newborn and another family member, e.g. the father, is equally beneficial [13, 14].
+Nevertheless, recent studies have found that extensive skin-to-skin contact between the newborn and another family member, e.g. the father, is very beneficial as well [13, 14].
 When it is the non-birthing partner who provides extensive skin-to-skin contact, even immediately after birth, newborns achieve and maintain thermal stability at similar rates like those newborns who experience skin-to-skin contact with their mother.
 This is also the case for healthy term-born infants.
-These findings stress the importance of family involvement in the care for preterm and hospitalised infants as other family members can take turns in caring for the infant, enabling the mother to get some rest herself.
+These findings stress the importance of family involvement in the care for preterm and hospitalised infants as other family members can take turns in caring for the infant, supporting the mother and enabling her to get some rest.

 Kangaroo Mother Care in the hospital

 KMC can be done in the hospital and at home for as many hours a day as possible.
 The WHO recommends in its most recent guidelines to practice it for at least 8 hours a day and notes that it can be done as much as 24 hours a day, encouraging a “Zero Separation” policy.